eschwartz/eschwartz.github.io/about.md

 ---
 # About me

 I am a web developer based out of Minneapolis, MN.
-I spend a lot of time team deep in Javascript code, though I dabble in PHP from time to time.
+I currently work at a [weather data company](http://aerisweather.com/) building web apps, APIs, and data processing services.

 I code because I like solving puzzles.
 I believe code should be beautiful, poetic, and meaningful.